bndnio/concurrency-mini-problems/README.md

 comprehensible since they're the 'golden child' of GoLang.
 I believe using mutexes are actually much more readable.

-Compare the lightswitch code next to each-other:
+Comparing the lightswitch code next to each-other:

 ```golang
 func (ls *lightswitch) Lock(m *sync.Mutex) {